umulmrum/symfony-cert/README.md

 - Validation can be applied to classes, class properties or methods (getters).
   Not all constraints support all of these types, though.
 Constraint classes can override the `getTargets()` method of the base `Constraint` class to define valid targets.
-- Properties either need to be public or have public getters that follow the naming convention of beginning with get, is, has followed by the property name (CamelCase).
+- Properties can be validated even if they are private or protected and have no public getters.
 - Validation rules can be defined either using annotations in the validated class, a `validation.yml` or `validation.xml` file located in the `Resources/config`directory of a bundle or by implementing a public static method named `loadValidatorMetadata()`.